 If you have any questions regarding this notice, please contact Director of Buildings and Grounds, at 507-494-0870

 Minnesota Statute 121A.335 requires public school buildings serving kindergarten through grade 12 to test for lead in water every 5 years.
-This statute also requires school districts to make the results of the testing available to the public for review and to notify parents of the availability of the information.
-Notification may be accomplished by publishing a statement in the “Back to School” newsletter or publication that is available to staff, student, parents and the public.
+This statute also requires school districts to make the results of the testing available to the public for review, and to notify parents of the availability of the information.

 In order to transport students in any of our district-owned Type III vehicles, district staff must receive training and certification annually.